Physical design (electronics): Design netlist

-Physical design is based on a netlist which is the end result of the synthesis process.
-Synthesis converts the RTL design usually coded in VHDL or Verilog HDL to gate-level descriptions which the next set of tools can read/understand.
+Physical design is based on a netlist which is the end result of the logic synthesis process.
+Synthesis converts the RTL design, usually coded in VHDL or Verilog HDL, to gate-level descriptions which the next set of tools can read and understand.
 This netlist contains information on the cells used, their interconnections, area used, and other details.
 Typical synthesis tools are: